-Duties of the Proctor
+Duties of Proctors

-It is a local decision whether to require proctors to "serve as additional monitors that help test administrators assure that testing occurs fairly" (16 N.C.
+It is a local decision whether to require proctors during state testing.
+As referenced in (16 N.C.
 Admin.
+Code 06D .0311 [n]), " proctors serve as additional monitors to help the test administrator assure that students have an equal opportunity to demonstrate their knowledge on the test".

-Code 06D .0311).
-For vendor assessments test coordinators must ensure the proctor guidelines from the test publisher are followed.
+For vendor-made assessments, test coordinators must ensure the proctor guidelines from the test publisher are followed.

-For PSUs that opt to assign proctors for state tests, the following best practices may be considered.
+For PSUs and schools that opt to assign proctors for state tests, the following best practices should be considered:

-- The principal should be responsible for selecting proctors who are school staff or responsible adult community volunteers (i.e., age eighteen or older and not enrolled as a student in the K-12 PSU). - The proctor assigned can be either (1) a one-on-one, full-time proctor (i.e., one proctor assisting one test administrator in a single testing room) or (2) a roving proctor (e.g., one proctor assisting up to three test administrators in three testing rooms).

-- A proctor should not be assigned to proctor in a room where his or her relative or ward is to be tested.
-Relatives and wards include children, stepchildren, grandchildren, nieces, nephews, siblings, in-laws, and persons under the proctor's guardianship. - Additionally, a proctor should not be assigned to proctor with a test administrator who is a personal family member or a close acquaintance. - Students should be informed before the day of the test administration that a proctor will be assisting the test administrator in monitoring their test administration. - Proctors must attend a proctor training session before the test administration and understand and agree to carry out the duties described. - The training session should thoroughly cover proctors' responsibilities as outlined in The Proctor's Guide (published by the Annual Testing Program). - Proctors should read or review thoroughly the Testing Code of Ethics and its sanctions. - Proctors should complete the Proctor's Training Agreement form before each test administration (e.g., BOG3, Fall EOC, Spring EOC, Summer EOC).
+- Proctors should be school staff or responsible adult community volunteers (i.e., age eighteen or older and not enrolled as a student in the PSU). - Proctors can be either (1) a one-on-one, full-time proctor (i.e., one proctor assisting one test administrator in a single testing room) or (2) a roving proctor (e.g., one proctor assisting up to three test administrators in three testing rooms). - A proctor should not be assigned to proctor in a room where his or her relative or ward is to be tested.
+Relatives and wards include children, stepchildren, grandchildren, nieces, nephews, siblings, in-laws, and persons under the proctor's guardianship. - Proctors should not be assigned to proctor with a test administrator who is a family member or a close acquaintance. - Proctors must attend a proctor training session before the test administration and understand and agree to perform the duties described.

+Training at the school must include the following:

+- watch The Proctor's Guide Online Training Video, - review the Testing Code of Ethics, - provide an electronic or paper copy of The Proctor's Guide, and - complete the Proctor Confidentiality and Test Security Agreement form found in the North Carolina Test Coordinator's Policies and Procedures Handbook.
+This form must be completed each testing cycle (e.g., Beginning-of-Grade 3 Reading Test, fall end-of-course testing, spring end-of-course testing) and signed at the conclusion of proctor training.
 A copy of this signed form must be kept on file at the school for each proctor serving in any test administration for the school year.